-Doing so is easy with an Applicant Tracking System (ATS) that allows you to store a candidate’s contact information in a database and document your conversations.
+Creating a database for text recruiting is one way to ensure that your efforts are efficient.
+This process is made easy with an Applicant Tracking System (ATS).
+An ATS allows you to store a candidate’s contact information in a database and document your conversations.
 You can then easily send text messages (or even automated text messages) to potential candidates without manually entering their information every time.

-Only Use Texting for Short Messages
+4. Only Use Texting for Short Messages

 Text messages to candidates should be short and sweet.
-Email is a much better and more professional mode of communication for any message that is longer than a few lines or sentences.
+Email is a much better and more professional mode of communication for any message that is longer than a few lines.
 This means that you should not text candidates anything requiring them to respond with a descriptive answer.

-- inviting candidates to self-schedule a phone call or screening interview
+- Inviting candidates to self-schedule a phone call or screening interview

-- confirming an appointment and reminding them of the time, location, or address
+- Confirming an appointment and reminding them of the time, location, or address

-- asking a candidate to email additional documents (e.g., resume, work permit)
+- Asking a candidate to email additional documents (e.g., resume, work permit)

-- thanking a candidate after an interview
+- Thanking a candidate after an interview

-- making a past candidate aware of a new opportunity
+- Making a past candidate aware of a new opportunity

+When recruiting via text, it is crucial to be mindful of time zones.
+For example, if you’re texting a candidate in a different time zone, they may receive your message at an inconvenient time or even when they are asleep.
 To avoid this, always ask the candidate when they would prefer to receive texts.
-If needed, you can even create a schedule that works with their time zone and send scheduled text messages to them at those times.
+If needed, you can even create a schedule that works with their time zone and send pre-scheduled text messages to them at those times.

 If you are unsure, the rule of thumb is to aim for the mid-to-late morning, or between 8 A.M. and 12 P.M. in their respective time zones.
 This is when candidates typically prefer to be texted.

-Use Professional but Friendly Language
+6. Use Professional, Friendly Language